 Definition and Examples of Positive Reinforcement

-Communicating with one’s pet can be frustrating, seeing as we don’t speak the same language.
-If training your dog, or your cat, has been difficult, positive reinforcement using clicker-training might work for you.
+Communicating with one’s cat can be frustrating, seeing as we don’t speak the same language.
+If training your cat has been difficult, positive reinforcement using clicker-training might work for you.

 Clicker training enforces wanted behavior and does not punish unwanted behavior, using the simple and precise language of a click.

 In this article, positive reinforcement and the process of clicker training will be explained, as well as common mistakes made by owners.

 This post may contain affiliate links.
 That means if you purchase an item through these links, I may earn a commission at no additional cost to you.
 Please read the full disclosure policy for more info.